Regency Fiction Writers

 ** Not Recorded **

-With presenter permission, our sessions will be recorded for registrants’ use.
+With presenter permission, our sessions are recorded for registrants’ use for at least 90 days after they become available.
 Any sessions not recorded will be marked as such in advance so attendees may plan to attend in person.

 Conference Fees